-Ruud stunned by Brooksby at Australian Open
+Injured Djokovic battles through but Ruud out

-Australian Open 2023 results: Casper Ruud knocked out by Jenson Brooksby in upset
+Australian Open 2023 results: Novak Djokovic wins but Casper Ruud loses to Jenson Brooksby

 Last updated on .From the section Tennis